drk1wi/Modlishka/README.md

 # ..Modlishka..

-Modlishka is a flexible and powerful reverse proxy, that will take your phishing campaigns to the next level (with minimal effort required from your side).
+Modlishka is a flexible and powerful reverse proxy, that will take your phishing campaigns to the next level.

+It was realeased with an aim to help penetration testers to prove the real risk that comes from a modern malicious phishing campaign.
+This tool is using similar techniques that have been exploited over the past years.

 Enjoy :-)